 This recall was issued March 26, 2015.

-Wyatt Law Firm, Ltd. frequently represents people who have been injured by defective consumer products.
+Wyatt Law Firm, PLLC. frequently represents people who have been injured by defective consumer products.
 These defective handlebars are a prime example of a design flaw that could get someone seriously injured or even killed.
 If you or someone you love was harmed by a product defect, we invite you to contact our firm today.

 Since 1990, our San Antonio personal injury attorneys have been giving a voice to victims and securing justice on their behalf.
 Initial case evaluations are always free and confidential, and should you choose to retain our law firm, we will not charge you unless we secure a recovery on your behalf.